MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-geo-distributed.md

     > [!Note]
     >  Create at least one endpoint with a geographic scope of All (World) to serve as the default endpoint for the resource.

-1. When the addition of both endpoints is complete, they're displayed in **Traffic Manager profile** along with their monitoring status as **Online**.
+17. When the addition of both endpoints is complete, they're displayed in **Traffic Manager profile** along with their monitoring status as **Online**.

     ![Traffic Manager profile endpoint status](media/solution-deployment-guide-geo-distributed/image46.png)

-**Global Enterprise relies on Azure Geo-Distribution capabilities**
+#### Global Enterprise relies on Azure geo-distribution capabilities

 Directing data traffic via Azure Traffic Manager and geography-specific endpoints enables global enterprises to adhere to regional regulations and keep data compliant and secure, which is crucial to the success of local and remote business locations.